Livonia, Michigan: Arts and culture

+Every year in June, Livonia hosts a celebration called the Livonia Spree to celebrate the city's anniversary.
+The Spree includes a fair with food, rides, live music, and has a fireworks show.

 Government

 Livonia's mayor is Maureen Miller Brosnan.
 The city is located in Michigan's 12th congressional district, represented by Rashida Tlaib (Democrat).
 Livonia is in Michigan's 7th State Senate District, and is represented by Dayna Polehanki (Democrat).

 Most of Livonia makes up Michigan's 19th State House District, which elected Laurie Pohutsky (Democrat) in 2018.
 A part of southeast Livonia is in the 11th district, which is represented by, Jewell Jones (Democrat).